30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 If specialty coffee is your thing (although most of the places below serve specialty coffee) I also have a list dedicated to cafes serving specialty coffee.

-In case matcha latte is an addiction of yours, find a link here to a LONG list of places serving matcha latte.
+In case matcha latte is an addiction of yours, find a my top five favorites here.

 best cafes in barcelona